 Yes.
 Click HERE to donate and you can choose to designate where you would like to your gift to help.
-Choose from options like sponsoring a child or teacher to our general fund for school needs, or our capital fund which goes directly to laying the foundation for our new school building.
+Choose from options like sponsoring a child or teacher to our general fund for school needs, or our capital fund which goes directly to laying the foundation for our second classroom building.

 How do I sponsor a child?

 We’re so glad you asked.
 Click HERE to sponsor a child.
 Part of every donation we receive (if not designated) helps students attend TJS.
-When you sponsor a child, you will be providing daily transportation, free breakfast and lunches to uniforms and school supplies.
-You will also receive a picture of your sponsored child and an update three times a year.
+When you sponsor a child, you will be providing daily transportation, free breakfast and lunches and school supplies.
+You will also receive a picture of your sponsored child and updates three times a year.

 How do I give monthly?

-It is very easy to set up recurring gifts HERE or give us a call at 615-724-6073 and we’ll get help you get set up.
+It is very easy to set up recurring gifts HERE or give us a call at 615-724-6073 and we will help you with the steps.

 How do I update my monthly giving?